wmhilton-stoplight/platform-docs/2a.-style-guides/g-rule-examples.md

 > This feature is in preview.
 Reach out to nauman@stoplight.io for more information.

+The Stoplight Style Guide provides a set of targets and rules for all API projects.
+You can use the rules as-is, disable them, or create your own rules.
+The following examples explain how to create custom targets and rules.

 ## APIs Must Be Versioned

-Use the truthy function to require all APIs have version information.
+Use the `truthy' function to require all APIs have version information.

 1. [Create a target](b-create-targets.md) for the `info` object: `$.info`